srjit/amazon-reviews-kaggle/README.md

 ## Vectorization

-* [https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit](Google's Word2Vec) has been used for the embedding layer and is interfaced through gensim (as usual).
+* [Google's Word2Vec](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) has been used for the embedding layer and is interfaced through gensim (as usual).

 ## Notes

-* The vocabulary, word encodings and word vectors will be saved in the ~/.kaggle/datasets/bittlingmayer/amazonreviews/resources folder during first run
+* The vocabulary, word encodings and word vectors will be saved in the ~/.kaggle/datasets/bittlingmayer/amazonreviews/resources folder during first run.